PrzemekBarski/arturia-keylab-essential-mk3-programming-guide/README.md

 Welcome hackers!

-This is an unofficial guide to programming Keylab Essential MK3 keyboard under DAW mode.
+This is an unofficial guide to programming the Keylab Essential MK3 keyboards under DAW mode.
 I was able to put it together by reverse engineering the Logic Pro and FL Studio DAW integration scripts.
 I hope you'll find it useful.

 ## General